nikosportolos/ansix/.documentation/docs/FAQ.md

 - #### What's the difference between the `.colored` and `.coloredRgb` string extensions?

-  The `.colored` extension uses the 256-terminal color value of the given AnsiColor, while the `.coloredRgb` extension uses the 24-bit terminal color.
+  The `.colored` extension uses the 256-terminal color value of the given AnsiColor, while the `.coloredRgb` extension uses the 24-bit terminal (RGB) color.

   Read more [here](#whats-the-difference-between-the-colored-and-coloredrgb-string-extensions).